fahmidur/http-bench-1/README.md

 ```

 All of the scripts here using `go-wrk` as the HTTP bencharking tool, and they expect `go-wrk` to be available on your path.

+### Steps

+* Make sure you have Boost v1.85.0 installed on some known path.
+* Configure the file `c_cpp_properties.json` in each of the implementation directories.
+For an example of how this file is structured see the file `c_cpp_properties.json.sample`
+* Run `rake bench` -- this will run the benchmark and generate a graph
+  in the `./report` directory.

 ## Results